7 top security certifications you should have in 2023

 This list will be a great starting point if you are an IT security professional looking for a certification to raise your game and enhance your skills.

 Given all the specializations within this industry and the number of available credentials, choosing the one that best fits your career needs and aspirations might seem daunting.
-Below are some of the best options for rewarding career paths, learning new skills and enhancing your ability to strengthen network defenses and digital assets against a multitude of threats.
+Below are some of the best options for rewarding career paths, learning new skills and enhancing your ability to strengthen network defenses and digital assets against various threats.

 Because this field requires constantly learning new skills, you need to ensure that your next training milestone will be to pass a security certification that can prove your knowledge in a particular area and make you more attractive to potential employers for your next job role.